yasutakatou/goCred/README.md

 1. Server mode

-Get the credentials from AWS cloudshell, encrypt them with a token, and then forward them to the Proxy server.
+Get the credentials from AWS CloudShell, encrypt them with a token, and then forward them to the Proxy server.

+- wip -

 2. Proxy mode